How the New Distribution App is Making Learning Easier for Students

 Throughout the distribution app, it will draw the graph as standard and give you the details at the top of the screen.
 You have everything in one view, and you can manipulate it from within this view.
 For instance, if you change the values of x, you immediately see the effects of this change on the graph.
 Particularly with binomial probability, the fact you can draw it makes much more sense.
 And, with the normal distribution, you can change the probability to get the exact values of x straight away.

 There is nothing wrong with the old way of doing it.
-But the new Distribution App is a lot more user friendly.
-It's not perfect, but it's easier, faster and more intuitive than the old approach.
+But the new Distribution App is a lot more user friendly as well as easier, faster and more intuitive than the old approach.